 Process Over Product:

-Within recent decades, college seems to have become a major focus.
-So many parents have aspirations of seeing their kids attend college, and students dream of which colleges they will attend.
-I remember as a high schooler, one of the most common questions teachers would ask their classes is ,”What college do you want to go to?”
-College has become a symbol of success, with parents and educators alike buying into the narrative that college is the launch pad to a good career.
+The recent decades have been met with a shift in educational goals for students; college seems to have become a major focus.
+So many parents have aspirations of seeing their kids attend college.
+And students as young as first grade dream of which colleges they will attend.
+High schoolers are often questioned by teachers and community members, “What college do you want to go to?”
+College is equated with success, with parents and educators alike buying into the narrative that college is the launch pad to a good career.

-With college having become such an important marker post-high school, many parents are anxious to do anything and everything in their power to prepare their kids for that destination.
-Grades become so important for many families.
+With college being such an important goal, many parents are anxious to do everything in their power to prepare their kids for college.
+Grades are often so important for many families.
 The GPA is seen as the gateway into a good college.
-(I remember my parents taking a huge interest in my high school GPA.)
-Additionally, sports, extra-curriculars, music classes, and awards hold a lot of value as well, for we know colleges seek out well-rounded individuals.
-In some households, it’s expected that the children take up a few sports and extracurriculars so they can add those to their resume.
+Additionally, sports, extra-curriculars, music classes, and awards hold a lot of value as well, for colleges seek out well-rounded individuals.
+In some households, kids are expected to get involved in sports and extracurriculars so they can add those to their resume.

 Stories of Students:

-For instance, I once had a roommate who worked as a private piano teacher.
-One of her students had a mom who wanted her son to progress to the next piece immediately after finishing the previous song.
-Her son could play all the notes at a decent tempo (sometimes his playing was a little too fast), but his playing lacked musicality.
-As he advanced in his playing, the songs became trickier for him due to his lack of mastery with more basic skills.
+- I once lived with a roommate who worked as a private piano teacher.
+One of her piano students had a mom who wanted her son to progress to each next piece immediately after finishing learning a song.
+Her son could play all the notes at a decent tempo.
+His playing was a little too fast, though, and lacked musicality.
+As he advanced in his playing, the songs became trickier for him to learn due to his lack of mastery with more basic skills.